Configuration

 }

-It is to be noted, that the relay_board/adc_board does not need a channel definition.
+It is to be noted, that the ETHProbecard (TBPX-flavour probe card) does not need a channel definition.
 The instrument control software treats each probe point of the board as one channel, so there all the channel of the device belong to the same module.
+However, the PSIProbecard ICICLE instrument does require a channel definition.
+This should be provided like the other instruments, IN ADDITION to the number appended to TCPIP in the instruments definition.
+A small example where the module is connected to channel 1 of the coldbox, but is using the needle card connected to channel 4 is provided below:

 modules.json